 Colin Muller, Chief Executive, Muller Property In this article,Colin offers advice on farmland development and strategic land promotion to farmers and landowners who want to get the most out of their land.
 The location of your land is of critical importance when it comes to assessing the prospects of whether there is any possibility of […]

 An ageing demographic means that finding suitable accommodation for our elderly population is already a problem, and is predicted to grow even more difficult in the future.
 The population of England is projected to grow by 4.1 million (7.5%) by mid-2024.
 However, the most rapidly growing age group is people aged 65 and over.
 This […]

 In the latest edition of CLA Land & Business magazine, Colin Muller, Chief Executive at Muller Property Group, talks about the growing list of demands being made by UK councils regarding land development, the difficulties this is causing and what applicants can do to improve their chances of success.
 In the past, landowners have traditionally […]

-Muller Property Group has announced a trio of new appointments to its senior management team in a bid to drive its future business growth plans.
-Ben Willett, Jonothan Croft and Richard Lawrence have been appointed as senior members of Muller’s Land Acquisition Team to deliver the Group’s long term plans around strategic land promotion, […]
+Muller Property Group has announced a duo of new appointments to its senior management team in a bid to drive its future business growth plans.
+Jonothan Croft and Richard Lawrence have been appointed as senior members of Muller’s Land Acquisition Team to deliver the Group’s long term plans around strategic land promotion, sustainable house building […]

 Muller Property Group’s latest planning application for its 20-acre Houndings Park site in Sandbach includes a care home, signalling Muller’s intention to explore new opportunities for care homes and retirement living facilities in the future.
 The proposed 78-bedroom care home will provide an important amenity for the local community and generate circa 70 new job […]